 and gives it to whom he will.

 God will give the presidency to whom he will.
 Now there are two things this does not mean:

-- It does not mean that you should not vote.
+It does not mean that you should not vote.
 God will govern the election by governing the voters.
-"He does according to his will in the hosts of heaven AND among the inhabitants of [the U.S.A.]" (v.
-35).
+“He does according to his will in the hosts of heaven and among the inhabitants of the earth [even the USA]” (Daniel 4:35).

-God will choose the president on Tuesday.
+God will choose the president.
 And there are two things that this does mean: